Jzmo/HW/README.md

-# some project based on tensorflow
+# some projects based on tensorflow
 ### A simple linear regression
 This project is to understand the basic process of tensorflow machine learning<br>
 linearRegression.py file: Jzmo/tf/BasicTest/Linear Regression<br>